jacopotediosi/OctoPrint-Telegram/README.md

 **`/help`** - Displays a help message with all accepted commands and a short description.

-**`/gif`** - Send a gif create from 20 images.
+**`/gif`** - Send a gif created from 20 images.
 You'll have to install CpuLimit to be able to create gif so please for raspberry connect to your raspberry with putty (for exemple) and execute sudo apt-get install cpulimit

-**`/supergif`** - Send a gif create from 60 images.
+**`/supergif`** - Send a gif created from 60 images.
 You'll have to install CpuLimit to be able to create gif so please for raspberry connect to your raspberry with putty (for exemple) and execute sudo apt-get install cpulimit

+**`/photo`** - send photo from webcams.

 **`/on`** - Turns on the Printer power via - the PSUControl plugin API.
 Requires the [PSU Control plugin](https://github.com/kantlivelong/OctoPrint-PSUControl)
 										   - the TuyaSmartplug plugin API.
 Requires the [TuyaSmartplug plugin](https://github.com/ziirish/OctoPrint-TuyaSmartplug/) sadly for now wait on accept the push request to get the list of plug